jcbvm/i18n-editor/README.md

 ## Help translating

-Want this editor in your native language?
+Do you want this editor to be in your native language?
 You are free to create a pull request or issue with a new translation file of your desired language.
 Take a look at `src/main/resources/bundles` on how to create a translation file.

 ## License